celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 ## About the author

-My name is Ogoyi Thompson, and I'm a web3 developer based in Nigeria.
+My name is Ogoyi Thompson, and I'm a web3 developer based in Nigeria, you can connect with me on [twitter](https://twitter.com/thompsonogoyi).
 I am enthusiastic about working with blockchain technology.

 ## References
 [Web3 Storage docs](https://web3.storage/docs/)